Shopping Cart

 Are your apple trees sprayed?

 All our apple trees are sprayed several times over the growing season.
-The need to spray is largely due to our midwestern climate.
-During the growing season we have warm, wet conditions with frequent rains.
-This is ideal weather for growing crops, but it is also ideal for insects, diseases, and weeds.
 The more you grow of any one crop the bigger the problem.
-While one tree in your backyard may escape some pests, many trees tend to attract and harbor lots of pests.
+While one tree in your backyard may escape some pests, many trees tend to attract and harbor lots of pests and diseases.

-To lessen the amount of pesticides in the environment and to save money, we try to spray only when it is necessary.
-Chemicals are our greatest expense after labor in growing apples (close to $8,000.00 per year).
-We would love to not use any insecticides/fungicides, however this is just not practical.
-We do use a technique called Integrated Pest Management (IPM) to help lessen the amount of spraying and cost.
+Unlike the larger orchards that spray on a commercial schedule (whether needed or not), we try to spray only when it is absolutely necessary.
+We use as few chemicals as possible, and only when pests reach excessive thresholds.
+We also utilize a technique called Integrated Pest Management (IPM) to help lessen the amount of spraying and cost.
 An example would be controlling mites.
-European Red Spider Mites are extremely small spiders that attack apples by sucking the juices from the leaves.
-These mites can actually kill all the leaves on the tree.
+European Red Mites are extremely small insects that attack apples by sucking the juices from the leaves.
+These mites can actually destroy all the leaves on the tree, ultimately killing the tree itself.
 Luckily, they have several natural enemies like ladybugs, lacewings, and other mites.
-We try to use insecticides that do not kill these natural predators, but encourage them to kill the harmful mites.
+We try to use insecticides that do not kill these natural predators, but encourage them to kill the harmful insects.

 How long will your La Crosse area orchard be open this year?